The Unauthorized Biography of Reinhold Messner: Writing and recording

+Lyrics

-Both critics and the band members themselves have described The Unauthorized Biography of Reinhold Messner to be a loose concept album, following the Reinhold Messner character through his life, heartache, hospitalization, and childhood memories.
+Both critics and the band members themselves have described The Unauthorized Biography of Reinhold Messner as, at least in part, a loose concept album, following the Reinhold Messner character through his life, heartache, hospitalization, and childhood memories.

-During the WASO Live in Perth concert, Folds describes the song "Narcolepsy" as "about going to sleep, but it's the about the kind of going to sleep that you can't help.
-I always related it to – there's a kind of narcolepsy where you're overstimulated in any kind of way, if you get really happy or excited or sad or whatever, you just go right to sleep; I realized that there's lots of guys out there that do this emotionally, including myself."
+In an interview with WXPN, Ben described how the album originally followed a more direct concept centered around sleep.
+Several sleep-related songs were cut off the final tracklist, but a few remained on the final album.
+During the WASO Live in Perth concert, Folds describes the song "Narcolepsy" as "about going to sleep, but it's about the kind of going to sleep that you can't help.
+I always related it to – there's a kind of narcolepsy where you're overstimulated in any kind of way, if you get really happy or excited or sad or whatever, you just go right to sleep; I realized that there are lots of guys out there that do this emotionally, including myself."

-Originally, "Don't Change Your Plans" was preceded by a long instrumental passage; Folds credits Southern for helping edit down the song to its final product, and told an interviewer that Southern, "just cut it away and then all of a sudden it was this pop song.
-And then it was like ‘Oh okay.
-I see what you’re talking about.’
-Cause I didn't hear it like that at all.
-I just heard it as this little masterpiece thing.”
-In a Reddit AMA, Folds claims Southern "cut the parts he didn't like and literally left the unwanted bits on the floor.
-I imagine the floor was cleaned and the recording went into the trash."

-On the Ben Folds iTunes Originals, Folds explains that the song "Mess" is a "loss of innocence song" about having so much baggage that now you are unable to completely explain your history; "you've made a mess."

-The hospital referred to in "Hospital Song" is a real hospital: Forsyth Medical Center, located on Silas Creek Parkway in Winston-Salem, North Carolina.

 The vocal portion of "Your Most Valuable Possession" consists of a message left on Folds' answering machine by his father, Dean Folds, while he was partially asleep.

-Outtakes

-The band recorded the songs "Leather Jacket" (written by Jessee) and "Birds" (an instrumental written by Sledge) during the Reinhold Messner sessions; the songs were not included on the album, but were released as b-sides on the "Army" and "Don't Change Your Plans" singles.
-"Leather Jacket" would also later appear on the charity compilation No Boundaries: A Benefit for the Kosovar Refugees.

-At least two songs, "Break Up at Food Court" and "Carrying Cathy", were played during these sessions, but were neither released nor played live by the band.
-Folds would later officially record "Carrying Cathy" for his debut solo release, Rockin' the Suburbs.
-A demo for "Break Up at Food Court" was also later released in 2011, on "The Best Imitation of Myself: A Retrospective".
+The album's final song "Lullabye" also describes the narrator's childhood experiences through the framing device of a lullaby, book-ending the album with songs about sleep.

+On the Ben Folds iTunes Originals album, Folds explains that the song "Mess" is a "loss of innocence song" about having so much baggage that now you are unable to completely explain your history; "you've made a mess."
+The song follows a breakup, possibly the one that occurs in the previous track on the album, "Don't Change Your Plans", as the narrator refers to his ex's new partner, saying "he'll never care for you more than I do".
+Darren Jessee described his lyrics for the song "Magic" as a love song written to either a good friend or a composite of several people he knew who died.

+"Your Redneck Past" is an entire song that was spun off from a throwaway lyric in Army about the narrator's redneck past.
+"Regrets" then follows up both tracks with the narrator spiraling further down into recalling memories and regrets all the way back to childhood.
+"Hospital Song", which refers to a real hospital: Forsyth Medical Center, located on Silas Creek Parkway in Winston-Salem; features the narrator lying awake in a hospital bed, depressed at the news that the doctor just gave him, crying "I don't believe that it's true."
+In the context of the album having a loose concept, this re-contextualizes many other songs on the album as the narrator simply revisiting memories from his past before an unspecified illness takes his life.